 Ralph Lauren is a world-class, global fashion manufacturing and lifestyle brand, with the U.S. headquarters on Madison Avenue, New York.
 I was assigned to the Concept Design, Women’s Polo department, which granted me significant exposure and knowledge of the design process including developing and merchandising a seasonal line, flat sketch development, fabric development, fit process, and many other aspects of the design life cycle.

-Working closely with senior designers and the creative director of Women’s Polo Michael Rider, I developed concepts for the Polo brand staying true to the epitome of classic and iconic American style with a modern and cool twist.
+Working closely with senior designers, the VP and Creative Director of Women’s Polo, I assisted in researching and developing creative concepts for the Polo brand staying true to the epitome of classic and iconic American style with a modern twist.
 Polo’s signature aesthetic includes the world-renowned polo player logo.